 Many variations in the techniques described below exist.

 MRI reporting guidelines for cervical cancer help maintain uniformity of reports and assessment of important imaging staging criteria.

-The tumour should be measured in three orthogonal planes.
-Tumours with a maximum diameter >4 cm are usually not amenable to primary radical surgery...
+The tumor should be measured in three orthogonal planes.
+Tumors with a maximum diameter >4 cm are usually not amenable to primary radical surgery.

 Mucinous carcinoma of the cervix is an uncommon histological sub type of cervical cancer.
 It falls under the group of adenocarcinoma of the cervix.

-As a general rule any mucin-producing tumour will produce very high T2 signal 1.
+As a general rule any mucin-producing tumor will produce very high T2 signal 1.

 Müllerian duct anomalies (MDAs) are congenital abnormalities that occur when the Müllerian ducts (paramesonephric ducts) do not develop correctly.
 This may be as a result of complete agenesis, defective vertical or lateral fusion, or resorption failure.

 The Müllerian duct anomaly classification is a seven point system that can be used to describe a number of embryonic Müllerian duct anomalies:

 a: vaginal (uterus: normal/variety of abnormal forms)